Legatum & Partners

 Turn a blocked claim into a structured recovery file

-Before any action, we analyse the coherence of the evidence, the level of proof, dispute risks, the updated amount and the most suitable trajectory: amicable, pre-litigation, judicial or enforcement.
+Before any action, we analyse the consistency of the evidence, the level of proof, dispute risks, the updated amount and the most appropriate recovery route: amicable, pre-litigation, judicial or enforcement.

-Initial feedback within 48 business hours after receipt of the useful documents.
+Initial feedback within 48 business hours of receiving the relevant documents.